 Many men elect to purchase donor eggs from an egg bank.
 When selecting donated eggs, patients know the donor’s personal and family medical history, physical attributes often including photos, personality traits, academic achievements, and often hobbies/interests.
 The majority of donors have been screened for genetic conditions.

 Some men may choose to use a known egg donor to achieve a pregnancy.
 Using a known egg donor can have both financial and emotional benefits including cost savings and the possibility of a long-term relationship between the egg donor and the resulting child(ren).
-Some men may feel more comfortable in using a known donor as he may know more details about the donor’s personality, education, interests and health history.
+Some men may feel more comfortable using a known donor as he may know more details about the donor’s personality, education, interests, and health history.

 Per the FDA, known donors must complete the same screenings as anonymous donors undergo at egg banks.
 These screenings include blood and urine samples to test for the presence of infectious diseases.
 ASRM recommends that egg donors also complete the following:

 When using a known egg donor, legal counsel is recommended to ensure all involved parties understand the expectations for a relationship and/or financial support for any resulting children.
 As with traditional surrogacy, there are complex legal and emotional aspects when a known donor is used to create a pregnancy.
 We recommend lawyers and counselors who work specifically in the fertility industry.